librariesio/firehose-stream/README.md

+# DEPRECATED

+This Firehose project is no longer deployed to https://firehose.libraries.io

 # The Libraries Firehose

 The Firehose is a streaming API that gives developers low latency access to Libraries’ activity without the overhead associated with polling a REST endpoint.